Columbia-PRIME/pcpr/README.md

 consists of i.i.d.
 Gaussian noise corrupting each entry of the overall exposure matrix $D$.

+The models in `pcpr` seek to decompose an observed data matrix `D` into estimated low-rank and sparse components `L` and `S` for use in downstream environmental health analyses.
+The functions in `pcpr` are outfitted with three environmental health (EH)-specific extensions making `pcpr` particularly powerful for EH research: 1.
+Missing value functionality 2.
+Leveraging potential limit of detection (LOD) information 3.
+Non-negativity constraint on the estimated `L` matrix

 ## Usage

 `pcpr` supplies all of the functions needed to incorporate PCP into an